LADSoft/OrangeC/doc/adl.md

 #### InstructionParser class

-A minimal implementation of `InstructionParser` might look something like this:
+A minimal implementation of `InstructionParser.h` might look something like this:

 ```c++
 // include various generated structures